POWER OF ATTORNEY

 Taking care of business

 If you ever reach a point where you feel you are no longer comfortable handling your own financial transactions, it may become necessary to execute a power of attorney.
 The person appointed as “attorney-in-fact” does not need to be a practicing attorney, but should be someone you trust to act in your best interest.
 A valid power of attorney document will allow your representative to do the following:

-- Allow access to your account information.
+- Access your account information.

-- Sign documents for you in case of incapacitation.
+- Sign documents for you.

 - Make changes to direct deposit, tax withholding, or your address.